sulewski12/sulewski12.github.io/README.md

 ## Skills
 - **Languages:** Python, R, MATLAB
-- **Frameworks & Tools:** SQL, Tensorflow, Azure, Power BI, Databricks, LangChain, Google ADK
+- **Frameworks & Tools:** SQL, SAS, Tensorflow, Azure, Power BI, Databricks, LangChain, Google ADK

 ## Experience

 ### Data Scientist @ SAS, Tervuren _(January 2025 - )_
+- Guidance and support for customers by analyzing their needs, recommending appropriate SAS solutions, and ensuring successful adoption and effective use of the software.
 - Developed end-to-end Infrabot PoC for the customer, which resulted in customer's registration for Hackathon 2025 organised by SAS.
 - Member of SAS Hackathon 2025 team working on automation of incident classification on Belgian railway.